 Click the links below to view real time energy production from each site!

 The five arrays produce around 3,286,780 kilowatt hours annually, combined.
-This provides between 3% and 4% of OSU's total combined electrical needs (for all facilities across the state).
+This provides between 3% and 4% of OSU's total electrical needs (for all facilities across the state).
 According to the US EPA’s Greenhouse Gas Equivalencies Calculator, that is equivalent to reducing carbon dioxide emissions from 255,025 gallons of gasoline, eliminating greenhouse gas emissions from 477 passenger vehicles, or offsetting CO2 emissions from the electricity use of 312 homes for a year.

 How It Works